-An emergency kit is in place, kept in the Rainbow Room which includes:-
+An emergency kit is in place, kept in the upstairs office medicine cupboard which includes:-

 - a salbutamol metered dose inhaler

-- at least two plastic spacers
+- at least one plastic spacer

 - instructions on using the inhaler and spacer, together with cleaning/storage instructions

 To avoid possible risk of cross-infection, the plastic spacer should not be reused.
 It can be given to the pupil to take home for future personal use.
 The inhaler can be cleaned and reused.
 If a pupil has used the emergency inhaler, their parent/carer will be informed as soon as possible.
-This will be done by Class Teacher.
+This will be done by person who administered medication/class teacher.

-A "Guidance on the use of Emergency Salbutamol Inhalers in School" consent form template, to be completed by parent/carers template is attached-See Appendix 2.
+A "Guidance on the use of Emergency Salbutamol Inhalers in School" consent form template, to be completed by parent/carers template is attached- See Appendix 2.